 US Department of State spokesperson John Kirby recently said the United States is discussing the parameters of Riyadh’s offer to deploy ground forces to Syria.

-Posted by GPD on February 7, 2016, With 2590 Reads Filed under Government & Politics.
+Posted by GPD on February 7, 2016, With 2593 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.